isc-projects/bind9/doc/arm/reference.rst

    to expand the list of permitted hosts, not to reduce it.

 ``allow-query``
-   Specifies which hosts are allowed to ask ordinary DNS questions.
+   This specifies which hosts are allowed to ask ordinary DNS questions.
    ``allow-query`` may also be specified in the ``zone`` statement, in which case it overrides the ``options allow-query`` statement.
 If not specified, the default is to allow queries from all hosts.

-   .. note:: ``allow-query-cache`` is now used to specify access to the cache.
+   .. note:: ``allow-query-cache`` is used to specify access to the cache.

 ``allow-query-on``
-   Specifies which local addresses can accept ordinary DNS questions.
+   This specifies which local addresses can accept ordinary DNS questions.
    This makes it possible, for instance, to allow queries on internal-facing interfaces but disallow them on external-facing ones, without necessarily knowing the internal network's addresses.

    Note that ``allow-query-on`` is only checked for queries that are permitted by ``allow-query``.
-A query must be allowed by both ACLs, or it will be refused.
+A query must be allowed by both ACLs, or it is refused.

    ``allow-query-on`` may also be specified in the ``zone`` statement, in which case it overrides the ``options allow-query-on`` statement.